silverstripe/silverstripe-framework/docs/en/topics/datamodel.md

 ### Custom Relations

 You can use the flexible datamodel to get a filtered result-list without writing any SQL.
 For example, this snippet gets you the "Players"-relation on a team, but only containing active players.
-(See `[api:DataObject::$has_many]` for more info on the described relations).
+See `[api:DataObject::$has_many]` for more info on the described relations.

 	:::php
 	class Team extends DataObject {